 The LastPass dropdown menu on the upper-left corner of the application allows you to Edit, Refresh LastPass Sites, Clear Local Cache, view the About page, view Preferences, or launch Help.

-Browser integration is currently very limited due to the API, which we’re attempting to resolve with HP.
+Browser integration is currently very limited due to the API, and HP has ended support for the OS as of January 15th, 2015.

 HP webOS has limited speed due to being web-based, so we take a number of steps to avoid using a lot of CPU time- we download and cache your data once, so each time you want updates, you must initiate it explicitly using the top-left LastPass Menu.